onlysoup/EliBOS/README.md

-# EliBOS (Explain like I'm Ben OS) - my first attempt at an operating system, following nanobyte os
+# My first attempt at an operating system,

 ---